vlggms/lobotomy-corp13/ModularTegustation/README.md

 	[PLEASE KEEP YOUR CODE AS MODULAR AS POSSIBLE]

-Keep edits in the TegustationModular folder WHENEVER POSSIBLE.
+##Keep edits in the TegustationModular folder WHENEVER POSSIBLE.
 This is to prevent merge conflicts when we update with /TG/.

 	// Notes to help against merge conflicts \\

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////

-Sitation: WHEN ADDING ONTO TG CODE
+###WHEN ADDING ONTO TG CODE

 Practice: Add a note saying '// Tegustation [PR name] edit: (reason for edit)' (Dont forget to write at the bottom of this README the name and what the PR is)